aws-samples/aws-blockchain-node-runners/lib/fantom/README.md

 ![Single Nodes Deployment](./doc/assets/Architecture-Single-Fantom-Node-Runners.drawio.png)

 1. The AWS Cloud Development Kit (CDK) is used to deploy a single node.
 The CDK application stores assets like scripts and config files in S3 bucket to copy them to the EC2 instance when launching a Fantom Node.
-2. A single RPC Fantom Fullnode is deployed within in the [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) and continuously synchronizes with the rest of nodes on Fantom Blockchain Network through [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
+2. A single RPC Fantom Fullnode is deployed within the [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) and continuously synchronizes with the rest of nodes on Fantom Blockchain Network through an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
 3. The Fantom node is accessed by dApps or development tools internally.
 JSON RPC API is not exposed to the Internet to protect the node from unauthorized access. dApps need to handle user authentication and API protection, like [in this example for dApps on AWS](https://aws.amazon.com/blogs/architecture/dapp-authentication-with-amazon-cognito-and-web3-proxy-with-amazon-api-gateway/).
 4. The Fantom node send various monitoring metrics for both EC2 and Fantom client to Amazon CloudWatch.